mina-gaid/R-Analysis-of-2016-US-Elections/ReadMe.txt

 It is adivsed you clear the workspace, select all and run to see the results

-Please ignore git files in folder - Github was used for version controle

 (Note that results for mapreduce is outputed as null because of % in datasets)

 Running Mapper and Reducer on the election dataset